FIN-054: Employee Obligation to Report Potential Conflicts of Interest

 - Accessing the online Disclosure System and Training Modules available from the Virginia Conflict of Interest and Ethics Advisory Council website.

 - If applicable, knowing and complying with sponsored program terms and conditions.
 Note: All investigators, whether or not employees, are required to disclose annually through the University’s Online Disclosure System (see policy RES-005: Financial Conflicts of Interest for Research Investigators); this requirement is separate and distinct from the requirement some investigators will have to disclose through the Commonwealth’s Disclosure System.

 - If applicable, knowing and complying with the conflict of interest policies and/or procedures established by their school, department, or unit.

 Any person convicted of a willful violation of any provision of Article 6, Ethics in Public Contracting of the Virginia Public Procurement Act shall be guilty of a Class 1 misdemeanor.
 Upon conviction, any University employee, in addition to any other fine or penalty provided by law, shall forfeit employment with the University.

 Violations of the State and Local Government Conflict of Interests Act can result in imposition of both civil and criminal penalties and may constitute malfeasance in office or employment.

-Any action by a University employee to obtain an unauthorized personal benefit is a fraudulent transaction (see policy GOV-002: Reporting Fraudulent Transactions).
+Any action by a University employee to obtain an unauthorized personal benefit is a fraudulent transaction (see policy GOV-002: Reporting and Investigation of Fraudulent Transactions).